Yard & Food Waste Removal

-Beginning January 1, 2021 in Cameron Park and El Dorado County services areas A, B, and C yard waste will no longer be accepted in plastic bags.
-Bagged yard waste will only be accepted in paper compostable bags
+As of January 1, 2021, Cameron Park and El Dorado County services areas A, B, and C yard waste was no longer accepted in plastic bags.
+Bagged yard waste will only be accepted in paper compostable bags.

-- Use El Dorado Disposal’s curbside collection.
-Place yard waste in your 96-gallon cart and bring to the curb on your service day.
-Yard waste collection is included with garbage curbside service
+Use El Dorado Disposal’s curbside collection.
+Place yard & food waste in your 96 gallon cart and bring to the curb on your service day.
+Yard and food waste collection is included with garbage curbside service.

-- Bring yard waste to El Dorado Disposal’s Material Recovery Facility at 4100 Throwita Way, Placerville
+Bring yard and food waste to El Dorado Disposal’s Material Recovery Facility at 4100 Throwita Way, Placerville.

 - Paper compostable bags

 - Plant and tree trimmings

 - Small amounts of grass clippings (less than 50 pounds)

 - Branches and twigs (up to 3 inches in diameter and 3 feet long)